 About the series

-- Terminology and best practices for talking about disability, neurodiversity, and other forms of difference
+- Terminology and best practices for talking about sex and gender in the biology classroom

 - Ample time for Q&A with the panelists

 - After the session, participants are invited to join pgEd for a 30-minute discussion about resources, experiences, opportunities, and hurdles for including this content in the classroom.

 Related Reading (open access): “Practice resource-focused revision: Standardized pedigree nomenclature update centered on sex and gender inclusivity: A practice resource of the National Society of Genetic Counselors“

 Ina Amarillo, PhD

 Ina Amarillo, PhD (she/her) is a medical genomicist, and currently the lab director the Cytogenetics and Molecular Pathology Lab and Associate Professor in the Department of Pathology and Lab Medicine at Penn State Health/College of Medicine in Hershey, Pennsylvania.
 A trans-identifying woman, Dr. Amarillo collaborated with various academic, research and community organizations to strongly advocate for inclusive and affirmative health care practices for gender-expansive and trans individuals, and people with variations of sex characteristics/VSC (differences of sex development/Intersex).